-• The Town's acquisition of the Holland Sporting Club site provides a unique opportunity to create a special public use that brings Yorktown residents together.
+• The Town's recent acquisition of the Holland Sporting Club site provides a unique opportunity to create a special public use that brings Yorktown residents together.
 The site is very beautiful, with woodlands that slope down to the waterfront of Mohegan Lake.
+There is a beach that can provide boating access to the waterfront.